Wth10/Express/readme.md

 ### Express Consume API

-Hello, this project is to consume API in front-and and back-end
+Hello, this project is to for consume API in front-and and back-end

 - installing package `npm i`
 - start server back-end `cd src` & `npm start`